AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 ## How to Use {#how-to-use}

-Defining indexes can comprise of the 3 use cases:
+Defining indexes can comprise of theese three use cases:

 1. Adding a new customer index definition
 1. Updating an existing index definition.
 This effectively means adding a new version of an existing index definition